 Visual assessment is a key tool when understanding and diagnosing a patient.
 If the software could understand the difference between a healthy, healing scar and an infected one, for example, it could add that data to the algorithm and provide even more accurate, better predictive information.

-m.Care built a library of healthy vs. unhealthy scars, lungs, skin lesions, secreted fluid, teeth/gum issues, and other visually evaluated body-based issues.
+m.Care built a library (neural network) of healthy vs. unhealthy scars, lungs, skin lesions, secreted fluid, teeth/gum issues, and other visually evaluated body-based issues.
 The program then “taught” the software what to look for and how to evaluate and determine healthy vs. unhealthy images.
 Now, a patient could take an image and upload it to the platform for automated evaluation.
 Medical professionals could do the same and receive predictive feedback to gauge against their review.